-Administer grants scheme for the 100% Digital Leeds COVID-19 Fund: Grants available for digital equipment, data and connectivity to support third sector organisations in Leeds.
-Priority will be given to organisations working with those groups identified as ‘Communities of Interest’ who may experience additional barriers to staying connected and digitally included.
-To ensure that information and support continues to reach these groups during this time, it is intended that these grants will be used to support adults and that there will be a strong link to improving people’s health and wellbeing in terms of the resource applied for.
+Administer grants scheme for the 100% Digital Leeds COVID-19 Fund: Grants we made available for digital equipment, data and connectivity to support third sector organisations in Leeds.
+Priority was given to organisations working with those groups identified as ‘Communities of Interest’ who may experience additional barriers to staying connected and digitally included.
+To ensure that information and support continues to reach these groups during this time, it is intended that these grants be used to support adults and that there will be a strong link to improving people’s health and wellbeing in terms of the resource applied for.

 Support partners to adapt their services to be delivered remotely: thinking about how things could be done differently and more effectively using digital; helping navigate a range of digital tools to ensure partners are able to connect with their services users and work from home; developing organisational digital skills and confidence; signposting to free online training and support from other organisations.

 Support organisational access to equipment and connectivity: connecting with council colleagues and Third Sector partners to coordinate requests for equipment that will allow organisations to continue to deliver their services.
 Distributing iPads from our tablet lending scheme to organisations and groups (where and when we can whilst following social distancing guidelines).
 Mapping out who needs devices and managing requests.